-In addition, omega-3 fatty acids reduce inflammation, which may prevent inflammatory bowel diseases.
+Studies have shown that omega-3 fatty acids may reduce the risk of developing inflammatory bowel diseases, such as ulcerative colitis (3, 1).
+Staying hydrated is also important for digestive health.
 Low fluid intake is a common cause of constipation (14, 1).
 Experts recommend drinking 50 to 66 ounces (1.5 to 2 liters) of caffeine-free liquids per day to prevent constipation.

 The intestine and the brain are intriguingly connected closely, what affects the brain can also affect digestion (20, 22, 2): Training for stress management, meditation and relaxation has all been shown to improve symptoms in people with IBS (2).
-Other studies have found that cognitive behavioral therapy, acupuncture, and yoga improve digestive symptoms (2) Mindful eating is the practice of paying attention to all aspects of food and the eating process (2).
-Studies have shown that mindfulness can reduce digestive symptoms in people with ulcerative colitis and IBS) (2).
+Other studies have found that cognitive behavioral therapy, acupuncture, and yoga improve digestive symptoms (2).
+Mindful eating is the practice of paying attention to all aspects of food and the eating process (2).
+Studies have shown that mindfulness can reduce digestive symptoms in people with ulcerative colitis and IBS) (2).Chewing your food properly is also important for digestion.

 Poor chewing has been linked to a decrease in nutrient absorption (2).
-In addition, the act of chewing has been shown to reduce stress, which can also improve digestion (2).
+In addition, the act of chewing has been shown to reduce stress, which can also improve digestion (2).Exercise can also help improve digestion.
 A study in healthy people showed that moderate exercise, such as bicycling and jogging, increased bowel transit time by nearly 30% (30).
-In addition, studies suggest that exercise may reduce the symptoms of inflammatory bowel diseases due to anti-inflammatory effects, such as the decrease of inflammatory compounds in the body (32, 3).
+In addition, studies suggest that exercise may reduce the symptoms of inflammatory bowel diseases due to anti-inflammatory effects, such as the decrease of inflammatory compounds in the body (32, 3).Eating slowly can also help improve digestion.

 While there isn't much solid science to back up this statement, hormones released by the stomach in response to food take time to reach the brain (3).
 In addition, emotional eating adversely affects digestion.
-In one study, people who ate when they were anxious experienced higher levels of indigestion and bloating (3).
+In one study, people who ate when they were anxious experienced higher levels of indigestion and bloating (3).Smoking is another habit that can negatively affect digestion.
 Smoking nearly doubles the risk of developing acid reflux (3).

 In addition, studies have shown that quitting smoking improves these symptoms (3).
 This bad habit has also been associated with stomach ulcers, an increase in surgeries in people with ulcerative colitis and gastrointestinal cancer (37, 38, 3).

-The recommended daily intake (RDI) for zinc is 8 mg for women and 11 mg for men.The general belief is that exercise can reduce stress hormones, which affect the composition of bacteria in the digestive system.
-Following a diet low in food additives, trans fats and artificial sweeteners can improve digestion and protect against digestive diseases.
+Zincis an essential mineral for digestive health.
+The recommended daily intake (RDI) for zinc is 8 mg for women and 11 mg for men.The general belief is that exercise can reduce stress hormones which affect the composition of bacteria in the digestive system.
+Following a diet low in food additives trans fats and artificial sweeteners can improve digestion and protect against digestive diseases.

-Home remedies for digestive problems, such as chamomile tea, apple cider vinegar, peppermint, aloe vera, fennel seeds, black pepper, green tea, and lemon juice, can help soothe an inflamed and irritated digestive system and improve its functioning. .
+Home remedies for digestive problems such as chamomile tea apple cider vinegar peppermint aloe vera fennel seeds black pepper green tea and lemon juice can help soothe an inflamed and irritated digestive system and improve its functioning.